-Options: not limited
+not limited Options:

-1 Telegram / Second

-2 Telegrams / Second

-3 Telegrams / Second

-5 Telegrams / Second

-10 Telegrams / Second

-20 Telegrams / Second
+1 Telegram / Second 2 Telegrams / Second 3 Telegrams / Second 5 Telegrams / Second 10 Telegrams / Second 20 Telegrams / Second x Telegrams / Second: Within a second, x telegrams are sent as quickly as possible on the bus.

 The load on the bus generated by the device can be limited with the limitation on the number of telegrams sent.
 This limit relates to all telegrams sent by the device.